DavidForster/Tridion-Event-Assembly-Upload/README.md

 ## Synopsis

-An event handler for SDL Tridion that responds to saves of .Net assembly TBBs and creates the corresponding C# "stub" TBBs, removing the need to upload code using the `TcmUploadAssembly.exe` command line tool and allowing easier uploading directly in the Content Management Explorer.
+An event handler for SDL Tridion that responds to saves of .Net assembly TBBs and creates the corresponding C# "stub" TBBs, removing the need to upload code using the `TcmUploadAssembly.exe` command line tool and allowing easier uploading directly in the Content Management Explorer or even WebDAV.

+## Usage

+Once installed, you no longer need to upload your compiled .Net assembly TBBs using `TcmUploadAssembly.exe`.

+### Content Manager Explorer

+Browse to the location where you wish to store your templates and create a new Template Building Block.
+In the Source tab, change the Template Type to .Net Assembly and you will be given the option to Load from Disk.
+Just choose your DLL then Save and Close.

+### WebDAV

+If you have a WebDAV connection to your Content Manager Server, you can change the DLL's file extension to .tbbasm and simply copy it across.

+### Core Service

+The Event Handler should also take care of any .Net Assembly Template Building Blocks created via Core Service.

 ## Build Requirements